vg-json-data/sm-json-data/strats.md

 - _comeInWithWallJumpBelow_: This indicates that Samus must come up through this vertical door with momentum by wall-jumping in the door frame below.
 - _comeInWithSpaceJumpBelow_: This indicates that Samus must come up through this vertical door with momentum by using Space Jump in the door frame below.
 - _comeInWithPlatformBelow_: This indicates that Samus must come up through this vertical door with momentum by jumping from a platform below, possibly with run speed.
-- _comeInWithSidePlatform_: This indicates that Samus must jump through this horizontal door with upward momentum, by jumping from a platform to the side of the doorway (but not attached to it) in the other room.
+- _comeInWithSidePlatform_: This indicates that Samus must jump through this horizontal door, by jumping from a platform to the side of the doorway (but not attached to it) in the other room.
 - _comeInWithGrappleSwing_: This indicates that Samus swing into the room using Grapple, giving momentum and possibly the ability to grapple jump.
 - _comeInWithGrappleJump_: This indicates that Samus must come into the room by grapple jumping vertically through this door, with no horizontal momentum.
 - _comeInWithGrappleTeleport_: This indicates that Samus must come into the room while grappling, teleporting Samus to a position in this room corresponding to the location of the (grapple) block in the other room.